CombiRWTH/StaffScheduling/docs/user-view/list-of-conditions.md

 # --8<-- [end:hierarchy-of-intermediate-shifts]

+### Planned Shifts
+# --8<-- [start:planned-shifts]
+Planned shifts are shifts that are already assigned in TimeOffice.
+All planned shifts are hard constraints, meaning they are automatically assigned and there will be not solution without those.
+An example would be the special shift (Z60), which can be assigned to an employee each Thursday in TimeOffice and then also be assigned in our application.
+# --8<-- [end:planned-shifts]

 # Objectives
 All the objectives are combined (added) to a total objective function that the minimum will be approximated from.
 Each objective has a weight by which one